SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 They are a replica of the doors made in Italy by the sculptor Lorenzo Ghiberti.
 The originals are at the Baptistery of the Duomo in Florence, Italy.

 They used the exact same molds to create these doors as they did in Italy.
-After they created this replica for Grace Cathedral, they threw the molds away.
+After creating this replica for Grace Cathedral, they threw the molds away.

 The doors are solid bronze.
 The sculptured pieces are covered with gold.